Matthew4335/MLProject/index.md

 #### Data Cleaning

 Since our team was only concerned with the players selected for the All-Rookie team, we modified our data to only include players in their first year.
 We also removed any duplicate players (who would appear if they were traded during ther duration of the season) so they would not affect our results.
-Since rookies are traded less frequently, and a rookie who will be selected for the All-Rookie team is almost never traded, this had little affect on our dataset.
-To begin working on a model, our team decided to use the 2000-2021 season for training data, and the 2022 season for testing.
+Since rookies are traded less frequently, and a rookie who will be selected for the All-Rookie team is almost never traded, this had little effect on our dataset.
+To begin working on a model, our team decided to use the 2000-2021 seasons for training data, and the 2022 season for testing.
 To begin visualising our data, we plotted several key stats for the players in our training data, shown below.
 Using this visual data, our team was able to manually select the features that seemed most relevant for deciding which player would make the All-Rookie team.
+In blue are players who made the All-Rookie teams their rookie year, and in red are players that did not.

 ![Data](UnscaledStats.jpg)

 #### Standard Scalar

 Before performing PCA, we scaled our data using the StandardScalar library in sklearn to take into account the difference in player performance across different seasons.
 The averages for certain stats like points per game have gone up through the years, so in order to account for this we normalized the data.
 The scaled data is shown in the plot below.
+In blue are players who made the All-Rookie teams their rookie year, and in red are players that did not.

 ![Data](ScaledStats.jpg)

 #### PCA

 After scaling the training and testing data, we used the PCA (Principle Component Analysis) class in sklearn to reduce the dimensionality of our data.
 Using PCA, we obtained the 4 principle components that would retain 95% of the variance in our data.
 The first 3 principle components are shown below.
 As can be seen in the plot, there is a large amount of separation between most of the players selected for the All-Rookie team and those not selected.
+In blue are players who made the All-Rookie teams their rookie year, and in red are players that did not.

 ![Data](PCAData.jpg)